 If you have enough equity in your home, a HELOC or cash-out refi could be the right way for you to consolidate credit card debt.
 By transferring your unsecured credit card debt over to a secured loan, you could dramatically reduce what you pay in interest over time on that debt.

-4. Sign up for a debt management plan
+4. Using a debt management plan for credit card consolidation

 If you’re dealing with multiple high-interest credit cards, a credit counseling agency may have the right credit card debt consolidation solution for you.
 It’s called a debt management plan (DMP), and it could reduce your interest rates to a manageable level.
 Credit counseling agencies are typically nonprofit organizations that offer financial education services, budgeting help, and DMPs for eligible clients.

 Is a debt management plan right for your credit card debt consolidation needs?

 5. Reduce your credit card debt with help from a debt settlement company

-Debt settlement, which is the solution that the Freedom Debt Relief program offers, could be the right option for credit card debt relief if you have more than $10,000 in debt.
+Debt settlement, which is the solution that the Freedom Debt Relief program offers, could be the right alternative to credit card consolidation if you have more than $10,000 in debt.
 In this process, you work with a company that negotiates directly with your creditors to get them to accept less than you owe on your debt.
 By reducing the principal owed, debt settlement could be a faster, more affordable debt solution than a DMP or other approaches to credit card debt consolidation.

 How the debt settlement process works

 Similar to credit card debt consolidation loans and DMPs, through debt settlement, you make monthly deposits into a special purpose account that you own.
-Unlike credit cared debt consolidation, these funds will be used later, to pay debts with your creditors after the company has negotiated with them to reduce how much you owe.
+Unlike credit cared debt consolidation, these funds will be used later to pay debts with your creditors after the company has negotiated with them to reduce how much you owe.

 While you deposit money into your account, debt negotiators contact your creditors and negotiate with them to reduce the amount you owe.
 Once you sign off on the negotiated terms, the funds in your account are paid to the creditor according to the agreement, and the debt settlement company collects their fee.
 This process continues with each of your creditors until all of your credit card debt is resolved.
 This takes from 24 to 60 months, depending on your creditors, how much you owe, and other factors.

-If you’re struggling with more than $10,000 in credit card debt, a debt settlement program could be right for you—especially if you’re feeling debt stress and starting to fall behind on your monthly payments.
+If you’re struggling with more than $10,000 in credit card debt, a debt settlement program could be right for you—especially if you’re feeling overwhelmed by debt stress and starting to fall behind on your monthly payments.
 Since these programs could get you out of debt for a less than you originally owe, you could end up saving more money and becoming debt-free faster than other methods.

 However, since you stop making payments while building up the funds to settle your debt, your credit score may be negatively affected, and you may be at risk for collection calls and lawsuits.